fum-cs/cpp4python/index.md

 information as needed to understand the problem.
 If you include the URL of the page where the problem occurred, this is especially helpful.

-The following section is written by the authors of the original text:
+*The following section is written by the authors of the original text.*

 # C++ for Python Programmers